Our verdict

 Two straps to double the foothold

-Having two Velcro straps instead of one allows wearers to have a bit more adjustability.
+Having two Velcro straps instead of one allows us to have a bit more adjustability.
 The fact that they face opposite directions also contributes to more secure support.

 The Romaleos can get stuffy

-Despite using a textile upper, the Nike Romaleos 4 is not doing so well in the breathability department.
+Despite using a textile upper, we discovered that the Nike Romaleos 4 is not doing so well in the breathability department.
 Hot gyms are definitely not where this shoe shines.

 True to size but toebox could be tight

-Length-wise, the Romaleos 4 hasn't received any complaints from the athletes.
-However, some of them found the toebox somewhat restricting.
-They described it as tight, narrow, and shallow, and also having thick material inside.
-Thus, it is general advice to go half a size up in this Nike lifter if you have wide feet.
+Length-wise, we have no complaints about Romaleos 4.
+However, we found the toebox somewhat restricting.
+It has a thick material inside, which we believe is what makes it feel tight and narrow.
+Thus, our general advice is to go half a size up in this Nike lifter if you have wide feet.

 We measured the toebox in both its widest part (101.5 mm) and around the big toe (74.2 mm).
 It turns out that the Romaleos 4 is not even narrower than lifting shoes on average (99.8 mm and 73.2 mm, respectively).